 Every lease contract for student accommodation must be concluded in writing.
 You and your landlord should each receive a copy of the agreement, signed by both parties.

 Never sign a document you don’t fully understand.
-Ask for an English translation and keep in mind that you are legally responsible for what you sign. (please note that you have the right to ask for a translation, but that you legally have to sign the Dutch contract!
+Ask for an English translation and keep in mind that you are legally responsible for what you sign. (please note that you have the right to ask for a translation, but that you probably have to sign the Dutch contract!
 To be sure, you can attach the translation, signed by you and the landlord, to the contract)

 Your landlord must also receive an extra copy as s/he is in fact required by law to register each lease within 2 months of signing.
 Even if your student accommodation is not your primary residence (which it is for most students) this still must be done.The registration assigns a 'fixed' date to the lease which is 'binding on third parties.'
 This means you as a tenant are legally protected against eviction by any new owners should the property be sold.
 The contract will therefore bind any new owner-lessors.